IHE/ITI.NPFS/input/pagecontent/ITI-87.md

 ###### 2:3.87.4.1.2.2 type element

-This section identifies specific guidelines for the type element which depends on the “class” of the file:
+This section identifies specific guidelines for the type element which depends on the "class" of the file:

 - If the file submitted is a Workflow Definition template, the type element could be valued with the workflow definition reference of the